 How a cat was raised plays a pivotal role in aggression, too.
 It could be things such as exposure to other pets and people.
 That also has a genetic component, with breeds like the Russian Blue and house cat more likely to be fearful of new situations based on findings from the earlier referenced study.
 Weaning is another factor that can influence aggression.

 Other research by the University of Helsinki found that kittens weaned at less than 12 weeks old were more likely to show aggression than ones at 14 weeks old.
-This evidence makes a compelling case for getting a pet that is older instead of a young one.
+This evidence makes a compelling case for getting an older pet instead of a young one.
 These data tell us that many elements come into play that you may have no control to change.
 However, that doesn’t mean all is lost.

 The 9 Tips for Stopping a Cat from Bullying the Other Cat